Adolfas Ramanauskas: World War II

 In 1939, Ramanauskas enrolled into the War School of Kaunas.
 He graduated with the rank of second lieutenant in the reserve forces.
 His class of 1940 was the last graduating class before the Soviet Union occupied Lithuania in June 1940.
 After graduation, Ramanauskas moved to Krivonys near Druskininkai where he became a teacher.
 He participated in the anti-Soviet June Uprising in Lithuania at the start of the German invasion of the Soviet Union in June 1941.

-Efraim Zuroff, the chief of the Simon Wiesenthal Center, accused that Ramanauskas' partisan unit during the 1941 June Uprising "persecuted the Jewish community of Druskininkiai (sic)" and "Though there is no proof that he himself directly murdered anyone, it is the Center's position that his leadership during this period of persecution should automatically disqualify him from being declared a national hero."
-The Lithuanian government replied that it is not true that Ramanauskas' unit engaged in any actions against Jews but were actually focused on the protection private property during those tumultuous times.
+Efraim Zuroff, chief of the Simon Wiesenthal Center, said that Ramanauskas admitted to commanding a partisan unit during the uprising that witnesses said butchered Jews in the ghetto of Druskininkai, 75 miles southwest of Vilnius.
+He added that, although there is no proof that Ramanauskas himself directly murdered anyone, "it is the Center's position that his leadership during this period of persecution should automatically disqualify him from being declared a national hero."
+The Lithuanian government replied that Ramanauskas' unit did not engage in any actions against Jews and were actually focused on protecting private property during the time of the uprising.
 In addition, the Lithuanian Ministry of Foreign Affairs and state-funded Genocide and Resistance Research Centre maintain that the allegations of collaboration with Nazis are "lies [...] spread first by the Soviet-era KGB secret police to discredit him."
 Historian and politician Arvydas Anušauskas has similarly claimed that the allegations have their origins in a "Russian backed anti-Lithuanian disinformation campaign" led by the KGB officer and his torturer Nachman Dushanski.
 Ramanauskas himself, already in 1952, wrote in his diary that:Soviet occupants called us "German Nationalists".
 They used this term in order to discredit us inside the country and abroad - hoping that perhaps some people will believe that we were fighting for Nazi affairs, at the same time betraying our homeland".

 During the German occupation of Lithuania, Ramanauskas lived in Alytus and taught mathematics, the Lithuanian language, and physical education at the Alytus Teachers' Seminary.
 The Red Army's eventual victory over the Wehrmacht led to the re-occupation of Lithuania and the mass deportations, killings and other repressions that came with it.